 A Peaceful Mind Produces Sweeter Dreams

-Elevated stress is a common cause of nightmares and “night terrors” because of how elevated cortisol levels can affect the quality of our sleep and the content of our dreams.
+Stress is a common cause of nightmares and “night terrors” because of how it can affect the quality of our sleep and the content of our dreams.
 We explain this in more detail in our Sleep section (Chapter 18) in the Recovery Support area.

 The researchers attribute this difference to emotional management, which may play a role.
 But we believe the difference is more attributable to the differences in stress levels that result from the two different styles of behavior.

 Nevertheless, whichever is the more attributable cause, developing good mental health, especially peace of mind, can have a positive impact on not only your physical, psychological, and emotional well-being but also on the quality of your sleep and dreams.